osaether/otbr-mqtt-sn/README.md

 docker run --name otbr-mqtt-sn -p 8080:80 --dns=127.0.0.1 -it --privileged otbr-mqtt-sn
 ```

-The most common network parameters can be set on the docker comman line.
+The most common network parameters can be set on the docker command line.
 The default values are taken from the [Nordic Semiconductor border router](https://www.nordicsemi.com/Software-and-tools/Software/nRF5-SDK-for-Thread-and-Zigbee/Download#infotabs) such that it works with the examples in the [nRF5 SDK for Thread and Zigbee](https://www.nordicsemi.com/Software-and-tools/Software/nRF5-SDK-for-Thread-and-Zigbee).
 The command line options with default values are shown in the following table.

 | Parameter            | Command line option             | Default value                    | Note    |